Retailer H&M Under Fire For ‘Offensive’ Wording On Children’s Hoodie

 It looks like an adorable little boy modeling a hooded sweatshirt, but the online advertisement for Sweden based retailer H&M, is causing a lot of controversy.
 Many called the writing on it racially insensitive.

-So insensitive that the brand’s campaign star, The Weekend, said he will no longer work with the company.
+So insensitive that the brand’s campaign star, The Weeknd, said he will no longer work with the company.

 Shoppers were also sounding off.